A simple recipe for blueberry protein pancakes, made with egg whites, banana and protein powder. They’re so easy to whip up and taste great!

-I’m excited about this quick and easy breakfast recipe – and it’s one of my favorite pancake recipes ever!
+I’m excited about this quick and easy blueberry protein pancake recipe.
+It’s one of my favorite pancake recipes ever!

 Protein Pancake Inspiration